nemzyxt/gin-jwt-auth/README.md

 - Run `go run main.go` to start the server
 - Interact with the various endpoints as appropriate \
-  For the `/auth` endpoint, the credentials are hardcoded:
-  `username: admin password: secret`
+  For the `/auth` endpoint, the credentials are : `username: admin password: secret`

 Have fun!